 CEO Brain Bank Project

-With the help of Sir John Madejski as sponsor of this study, business Chief Executive Officers (CEOs) of large UK PLC’s are recruited to visit the university and take part in two related research phases.
-Phase one consists of an experiment using functional magnetic resonance imaging (fMRI) to capture brain responses during a decision making task that involves social feedback and value-based feedback.
-Phase two consists of an in-depth interview exploring real-life decision making by participating CEOs as well as a number of surveys to triangulate and cross-validate any findings.
+With the help of Sir John Madejski as sponsor of this study, business Chief Executive Officers (CEOs) of large UK PLC’s were recruited to visit the university and take part in two related research phases.
+Phase one consisted of an experiment using functional magnetic resonance imaging (fMRI) to capture brain responses during a decision making task that involves social feedback and value-based feedback.
+Phase two consisted of an in-depth interview exploring real-life decision making by participating CEOs as well as a number of surveys to triangulate and cross-validate any findings.

-Findings from the study are expected to be published in the summer of 2018.
+Findings from the study were published in the summer of 2018.